Xtra-Computing/FedOV/README.md

 # FedOV

-This is source code for paper Towards Addressing Label Skews in One-shot Federated Learning.
+This is source code for paper [Towards Addressing Label Skews in One-Shot Federated Learning](https://openreview.net/pdf?id=rzrqh85f4Sc).

 An example running script of FedOV is in `run.sh`.